50 Trivia Questions for Kids Only the Smartest Can Get Right

 If you’re looking to liven up your family game night, or maybe are just in need of conversation starters with your children, test some fun tidbits of knowledge with these trivia questions for kids.
 In addition to creating more family bonding, trivia games can help beef up your child’s education and get them psyched to learn new things.
 “Trivia games can be a terrific way to engage our kids in conversation on a wide range of topics that they may or may not have been introduced to yet in their education,” says Susan Newman, teacher, parenting expert, professor at Columbia College Chicago, and founder of School2Life.

 “Trivia games, and social games in general, are a great platform that engages players and requires them to use relevant and practical skills such as thinking on their feet and providing a response in a timely manner,” Newman says.
 “We learn to stay cool under pressure!”
 These types of games take the approach of “education via conversation,” she says, engaging critical thinking, communication, and social skills in a fun, relaxed environment.
 What’s more, you might learn something, too.
 Are you ready?
 Here’s our list of trivia questions for kids, with answers!
-And check out these 30 pieces of random trivia that might just come in handy.
+And check out these riddles for kids while you are at it!

 Answer: B. Tiger